Set responses from Conservative and Labour MPs

-Note: These standard responses may change after the retabling of the Bill in June/July 2021.
-We will keep this page updated.
-You can help keep us in the loop by sending any response you get from your MP to [email protected] Thanks!
+Note: You can help keep us in the loop by sending any response you get from your MP to [email protected].
+Thanks!

 Conservative standard response

-“Thank you for contacting me about the Climate and Ecological Emergency Bill.
+“Thank you for contacting me about the Climate and Ecology Bill.
 I understand that this Bill has been developed by campaign members of Extinction Rebellion, Big Ask and Power for the People.

 Let me be clear – tackling climate change is a priority for me and my Ministerial colleagues.
 I am proud that the UK was the first G7 country to legislate to achieve net zero emissions by 2050.
 While I can understand that you want this target to be achieved sooner, and I share this desire, getting to net zero by 2050 is feasible and consistent with avoiding most damaging climate change.
 Aiming for zero emissions by 2030 is almost certainly impossible, hugely disruptive and risks undermining consensus.
 Climate change is an emotive issue, but a cross-community consensus will be required to ensure the UK achieves a transition that works for all.

 I note that the Bill seeks to examine the UK’s global carbon footprint, such as indirect UK emissions in our supply chain which may affect developing countries.
 I am encouraged that the UK remains committed to environmentally sustainable development as set out in the Millennium Development Goals and the Sustainable Development Goals.
 In September 2019 the Prime Minister committed to doubling the UK’s International Climate Finance over the next five years which I hope will enable the UK to play an active part in protecting the environment and reversing biodiversity loss.